 The CEO is a member of the Board of Directors and a member of the Executive Committee.
-His compensation is disclosed as part of 2012 compensation for members of the Executive Committee.
+His compensation is disclosed as part of 2013 compensation for members of the Executive Committee.

-2012 Compensation of the Board of Directors
+2013 Compensation of the Board of Directors

-The Board of Directors, at the recommendation of the Compensation Committee, took the decision not to increase the annual fees of the non-executive Directors in 2012.
+The Board of Directors, at the recommendation of the Compensation Committee, took the decision not to increase the annual fees of the non-executive Directors in 2013.
+The Board of Directors established a Nominations Committee in 2013 and the annual fees of the relevant committee members were amended accordingly.

-Vinita Bali, Gunnar Brock and Michel Demaré were elected to the Board of Directors at the AGM 2012.
-The fees in cash and restricted shares and the Company paid social security cost figures presented are the annual amounts paid prorated based on the number of days worked in 2012.
+Eleni Gabre-Madhin and Eveline Saupper were elected to the Board of Directors at the AGM 2013.
+The fees in cash and restricted shares and the Company paid social security cost figures presented are the annual amounts paid prorated based on the number of days worked in 2013.

 Table 6a.
-Compensation of non-executive Directors in 2012
+Compensation of non-executive Directors in 2013